-Throughout M1, students get to know the general functioning of companies in all its dimensions: management, law, marketing, finance, etc. During the Specialization in Managerial and Financial Economics’ year, they will develop accurate skills in corporate finance, econometrics, macro and microeconomics, financial markets, monetary and fiscal policies, etc.
+Throughout M1, students get to know the general functioning of companies in all its dimensions: management, law, marketing, finance, etc. During the Specialization in Economics & Finance, they will develop accurate skills in corporate finance, econometrics, macro and microeconomics, financial markets, monetary and fiscal policies, etc.

 An Intensive and Selective Specialization

-HEC’s expectations regarding the performance of students are very high and students should expect to put in considerable effort during the curriculum, which is common with HEC’s MFE (MSc Managerial and Financial Economics).
+HEC’s expectations regarding the performance of students are very high and students should expect to put in considerable effort during the curriculum, which is common with HEC’s MFE (MSc Economics & Finance).
 Both populations of students are grouped within the same promotion and have access to the same courses.

-Graduates from the specialization in Managerial and Financial Economics work in a variety of functions and sectors.
+Graduates from the specialization in Economics & Finance work in a variety of functions and sectors.
 The majority work in finance and banking, consulting and IT services companies, in France or abroad.

 They can occupy job functions like credit or security analysts, loan officers, financial advisors/planners, economists, risk management, ratings analysts, private equity, mergers and acquisitions, consultants in strategy, corporate finance / corporate strategy officers in multinational corporations.

 The CEMS Master in International Management degree can be earned alongside the HEC Master in Management - Grande Ecole Degree.
 This program allows you to obtain a diploma from The Global Alliance in Management Education which gathers 32 top academic institutions and over 70 companies and NGOs from all over the world.